Bad Credit Mortgage

 • Debt Relief Order

 • Being on the voter’s roll

 • Financial Associates

 • Utilization of current credit cards (maxing them out)

 Why use a specialized broker?

 Sub-prime mortgages are mortgages for borrowers that don’t fit standard criteria and need a little more help in finding the right solution.
 Following the credit crunch specialist lenders almost disappeared from the market and High Street Lenders appetite for risk disappeared, so for a number of years applicants with special needs really had no options.

 Now though whilst the High Street stays firmly in the camp of credit score lending there are a number of specialist or niche lenders who actively want to lend to clients with failed credit score borrowers with minor problem or ‘near prime’ all the way up to more severe problems such as having defaults, CCJ’s, pay day loans, missed payments, debt management schemes and bankruptcies.

-A good specialist brokers can help you find the best solution for you based on your circumstances – if your credit score is damaged they can help find you a lender who is right for you even though you have probably been declined by a High Street lender.
+A good specialist brokers can help you find the right, most suitable solution, for you based on your circumstances – if your credit score is damaged they can help find you a lender who is right for you even though you have probably been declined by a High Street lender.
 A good broker will have an in-depth knowledge of the market and they will be able to recommend the most suitable mortgage for you minimising the risk of your application getting rejected.